matyokubov/mediatools/README.md

 # Media Tools

-You can use them in python
+Here are media tools in python for using in personal preferences.